NANPA Regional Event – Bosque del Apache National Wildlife Refuge

 South Crane Pond – A photographer can never get enough practice at flight photography and Bosque is one of the best places in the world for it.
 Hundreds of cranes spend the night in this pond, it is the larger of the two ponds and the cranes tend to be a little further from the road but this changes each year depending on the amount of water in the pond.
 The hills behind the pond are a little higher than those behind the north pond.
 Due to changes in water management, snow geese often join the cranes in the morning at this pond.

 Main Impoundment – There is nothing more breathtaking than seeing thousands of geese takeoff at sunrise; this is where it happens.
 Once the geese “blastoff,” they either take off for the cornfields or settle back on the water providing more photography.
 The Snow/Ross’s geese often lounge in this impoundment during the day and all it takes is for a coyote or bald eagle to provide plenty of excitement.

 Marsh Loop – This road takes you around the south end of the refuge where you may see ducks galore, cranes, snow geese, roadrunners and raptors.

 Farm Loop – This road takes you around the north end of the refuge, depending on what crops are planted, this is one of the places where the geese and Sandhill cranes spend the day feeding.

-Meals: All meals are on your own except Tuesday brunch/lunch, which is included in the event registration fee.
+Meals: All meals are on your own except Sunday brunch, which is included in the event registration fee.
 Attendees are encouraged to eat together as part of the overall experience.

 Transportation: On your own.
 We will be based at the Best Western in Socorro, NM.